 A full update of the Safety Element was last adopted by the County Board of Supervisors on January 8, 2013.
 To comply with Senate Bill 379 (2016), the County must revise the Safety Element to address climate adaptation and resilience in the unincorporated area of the County.
-As prescribed by SB 379, the process will require preparation of a vulnerability assessment to identify the risks climate change poses to the unincorporated area; adaptation and resilience goals, policies, and objectives to respond to the identified risks; and implementation measures to carry out the goals, policies, and objectives.
+As prescribed by SB 379, a vulnerability assessment was prepared to identify the risks climate change poses to the unincorporated area; adaptation and resilience goals, policies, and objectives to respond to the identified risks; and implementation measures to carry out the goals, policies, and objectives.